 Volunteer Rescue Services in Orange County were first established in 1968 with the creation of Orange County Rescue Squad and a second service, South Orange Rescue Squad, established in 1971.
 Two locations of operation were constructed with Station 1 located on South Churton Street in Hillsborough & Station 2 on Roberson Street in Carrboro.

-The volunteer Rescue Squads enjoyed a healthy relationship with the municipal service of Orange County Emergency Management working in conjunction to provide training & human resources to staff the ambulance's that serviced Orange County citizens and the University of North Carolina campus and North Carolina Memorial Hospital [now UNC Health Care System].
+The volunteer Rescue Squads enjoyed a healthy relationship with the municipal service of Orange County Emergency Management [now Orange County Emergency Services] working in conjunction to provide training & human resources to staff the ambulance's that serviced Orange County citizens and the University of North Carolina campus and North Carolina Memorial Hospital [now UNC Health Care System].
 Additionally the Rescue Squads provided volunteer services of vehicle extrication, confined space rescue, high angle rescue and swiftwater rescue.

 In 1999 Orange County Emergency Management [OCEM] established an innovative change in how Emergency Medical Services were delivered to the residents of Orange County by implementing the IRV system.
-Subsequently the 2 volunteer squads merged into one agency Orange EMS and Rescue Squad.
+Subsequently the 2 volunteer squads merged into one agency Orange EMS and Rescue Squad [OEMSRS].

-During the past several years implementation of the new systems of IRV and OEMSRS left a void for growth of volunteer and career EMS and Rescue services for our younger membership.
+During the next several years implementation of the new systems of IRV and OEMSRS left a void for growth of volunteer and career EMS and Rescue services for our younger membership.
 In response to this OEMSRS's paid EMS division members transitioned to OCEM employees in July 2003.
-This step has allowed the volunteer squad to return to its roots and move forward with reestablishing a strong student and community volunteer service focused at promoting education and participation in Rescue and Emergency Services.
+This step has allowed the volunteer squad to return to its roots and move forward with reestablishing a strong student and community volunteer service focused at promoting education and participation in technical rescue and emergency medical services.

-To address this vision a second volunteer Rescue Squad was reestablished in 2004.
+To address this vision, South Orange Rescue Squad was reestablished in 2004.

 In January of 2005, South Orange Rescue Squad was granted tax-exempt status by the Internal Revenue Service.
 All donations may be deducted from your taxes as well.